haybgq/cis385/source/report-4/report4.rst

    :widths: auto
    :header-rows: 1

-An example of these interactions in use can be found in :ref:`line 30-31, 52 and 58 <source code4>` of the source code.
+An example of these interactions in use can be found in :ref:`lines 30-31, 52 and 58 <source code4>` of the source code.

 .. _source code4: